Haploid algebras in $C^*$-tensor categories and the Schellekens list: Unitarity and strong locality of the Schellekens list

-\textit{Second step:} we are going to prove that $U$ is \textit{energy-bounded} and $U^H$ is strongly local.
-For the energy boundedness of $U$, note that it can be decomposed into a finite sum of $V_{U_1}$-modules by regularity.
-Then, every vertex operator of $U$ can be split into a finite number of intertwining operators of $V_{U_1}$-modules, which are energy-bounded by \cite[Theorem 2.7.3]{Gui20}, noting in particular that \cite[Condition A with Proposition 2.1.1]{Gui20} hold.
-Then, the energy bounds for the vertex operators of $U$ follow.
+\textit{Second step:} we are going to prove that $U$ is \textit{energy-bounded} and that $U^H$ is strongly local.
+For the energy boundedness of $U$, note that $U$ is a simple unitary CFT type VOA extension of the affine VOA $V_{U_1}$ and that $U_1$ is a semisimple Lie algebra.
+Then, the result follows directly from \cite[Theorem 4.8]{CT} (in the ADE cases one could also use \cite[Theorem 4.7]{Gui20}).
 Now, note that the fixed points subalgebras $V_\Lambda^G$ and $U^H$ are isomorphic.
 Therefore, by Proposition \ref{prop:unitary_structure_compact_aut_subgr} applied to $V_\Lambda$ with $G$ and by \cite[Proposition 7.6]{CKLW18}, $V_\Lambda^G$ is strongly local and thus $U^H$ is strongly local too as a consequence of \cite[Theorem 6.8]{CKLW18}.
 As a consequence, we have two different nets of von Neumann algebras associated to $U^H$.
 On the one hand, we can consider the net $\B_{U^H}$ on $\mathcal{H}_U$ generated by the \textit{energy-bounded smeared vertex operators} of $U^H$ as unitary subalgebra of $U$ as in \cite[Eq.\ (114)]{CKLW18}.
 On the other hand, we can construct the irreducible conformal net $\A_{U^H}$ on $\mathcal{H}_{U^H}$ by strong locality.

 As a preparation for the coming step, consider $\mathcal{H}_{U^H}$ as a subspace of $\mathcal{H}_U$ and denote by $E$ the corresponding orthogonal projection.
 Let $\J$ be the set of \textit{proper intervals} of the circle $S^1$.
 Clearly, $E\in \B_{U^H}(I)'$ for all $I\in \J$.